jgraph/www.diagrams.net-source/_posts/2021-09-21-edit-diagrams-with-github-dev.md

 ## Use a web-based code editor for GitHub

-The [github.dev](https://github.dev/github/dev) version of the site is useful when you want to have more editing and syntax hightlighting features in your web browser as you step through, test and edit code in a GitHub repository.
+The [github.dev](https://github.dev/github/dev) version of the site is useful when you want to have more editing and syntax highlighting features in your web browser as you step through, test and edit code in a GitHub repository.

 This lightweight web-based editor runs entirely within your browser's sandbox, similar to the [diagrams.net editor](https://app.diagrams.net), and does not need to explicitly clone a repository to work with the files within it, unlike a desktop code editor.